hello-ccchen/ng-dashboard-widget/README.md

 # NgDashboardWidget
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

-# Creating a Angular Web Component with Ngx-build-plus
+# Creating a Angular Custom Element with Ngx-build-plus
-1. Creating a new project {project-name}
+1. Creating a new custom element project
 `ng new ng-dashboard-widget`

 2. When the terminal ask us to add **Would you like to add Angular routing?**, we choose No.